matthiasdemuzere/urban-plumber-terra-pub/README.md

   * Fix time setting for sites with `time_coverage_end` ending with 00:00:00 (was not taken into account).
   * Introduce a scaler to scale (lower) initial soil moisture.
 Used for `GR-HECKOR (2)`, `PL-Lipowa (2)`, `PL-Narutowicza (2)`,  `US-Minneapolis1 (3)`,  `US-Minneapolis2 (3)`, and `US-WestPhoenix (5)`.
   * Backport `itype_evsl = 4` from COSMO 5.0 code to TERRA TSA, allowing the use of the resistance version of bare soil evaporation.
   * **BUG FIX** in `WIMPC_C`.
 Value was 1e6 times too large, leading to 0 Qle from urban surfaces.
   * **BUG FIX** in `_get_soil_type_class`.
 Now only sampling from true soil types: `['sand', 'sandy loam', 'loam', 'clay loam', 'clay', 'peat']`.
 See [here](https://github.com/matthiasdemuzere/urban-plumber-terra/commit/161ae970d4a6850d2ea14a5b45a7317e806a2ae9).
   * Full revision / restructuring of the code, making the simulation process more easy
-  * This code now only reads info from .nc file (including sitedata). csv input is no longer used.
+  * Now only read info from .nc file (including sitedata).
+The .csv input is no longer used.
   * LCZ class and netcdf meteo forcing version now read from `tables/site_lookup.csv`
   * The choice in simulation length is now simplified, by adding the `START_RUN` argument.
+More info below under **Execute the toolchain**.
   * Automatically assign soiltype class using provided clay and sand fractions.
   * Add check to make sure model compiled without error.
 If error, script aborts ...
   * A number of parameter flags / values were changed, to the following: